lintool/guide/waterloo-plugs.md

 ---

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Waterloo well-represented on Deloitte Technology Fast 50 <a href="https://t.co/WkdTETb18I">https://t.co/WkdTETb18I</a></p>&mdash; R+T PARK (@RTPARKUW) <a href="https://twitter.com/RTPARKUW/status/1462757507236089858?ref_src=twsrc%5Etfw">November 22, 2021</a></blockquote>

+November 17, 2021 - [Waterloo well-represented on Deloitte Technology Fast 50](https://blog.waterlooedc.ca/waterloo-deloitte-technology-2021): Once again, Waterloo is home to some of Canada’s fastest-growing tech companies, according to a new ranking from Deloitte.
+The Deloitte Technology Fast 50 list ranks companies by revenue growth percentage over their last four years of operation.
+In past years, Waterloo has dominated the list, scoring the top three companies in 2019 and top two companies in 2020.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Which college’s alumni generate outsized returns for investors?<br><br>According to our new study based on markup rates, <a href="https://twitter.com/UW?ref_src=twsrc%5Etfw">@UW</a>, <a href="https://twitter.com/UWaterloo?ref_src=twsrc%5Etfw">@UWaterloo</a>, and <a href="https://twitter.com/BrownUniversity?ref_src=twsrc%5Etfw">@BrownUniversity</a> lead the way.<br><br>Read the full study here: <a href="https://t.co/941QYl0Zyy">https://t.co/941QYl0Zyy</a></p>&mdash; AngelList (@AngelList) <a href="https://twitter.com/AngelList/status/1425499724484861960?ref_src=twsrc%5Etfw">August 11, 2021</a></blockquote>

 August 11, 2021 - [How Does a Founder's Alma Mater Impact Their Startup's Markup Rate?](https://www.angellist.com/blog/founder-schools) Ranking colleges by the markup rate of their alumni’s startups.